 Writing down everything you’d like to accomplish on a whiteboard or chalkboard helps so you can always stay focused on the larger goals and missions, but keep a daily list of smaller, easier-to-complete tasks in a notebook or on post-its, so you can keep yourself on schedule without feeling overwhelmed.
 Breaking large goals down into smaller, actionable steps is scientifically proven to boost productivity and curb emotional burn out.

-But the thing is, this doesn’t only have to incorporate your goal-oriented tasks, it can include even the most routine parts of your day: going to the gym, calling your mom, sending an email to Bob in the Accounting Dept., reading the latest article on Flypaper, whatever!
+But the thing is, this doesn’t only have to incorporate your goal-oriented tasks, it can include even the most routine parts of your day: going to the gym, calling your mom, sending an email to Bob in the accounting department, reading the latest article on Flypaper, whatever!

 3. Be realistic about how long things take to get done.